allisonw5/seafloor-objects/README.md

 See [License](https://github.com/rmarowitz/seafloor-objects/blob/main/LICENSE)

 ## Credit
-This software was developed by Robyn Marowitz and Allison W.
+This software was developed by Robyn Marowitz and Allison Buchanan